redhat-cop/openshift-migration-best-practices/cluster-health-checks.md

 * The clusters require additional memory, CPUs, and storage in order to run a migration on top of normal workloads.
 Actual resource requirements depend on the number of Kubernetes resources being migrated in a single migration plan.
 * Check that the OpenShift 3.9+ source cluster meets the [minimum hardware requirements](https://docs.openshift.com/container-platform/3.11/install/prerequisites.html#hardware) for an OpenShift installation.
 * Check that the OpenShift 4.x target cluster meets the minimum hardware requirements for the specific platform and installation method.
 For example, a bare metal installation has [specific minimum resource requirements](https://docs.openshift.com/container-platform/4.6/installing/installing_bare_metal/installing-bare-metal.html#minimum-resource-requirements_installing-bare-metal).
 * Verify that the OpenShift 4.x target cluster contains storage classes for the same types (block, file, object) as the OpenShift 3.9+ source cluster.
 In particular verify that the default storage class is of the same type in both clusters.
 * Check the available bandwidth between the source and target clusters.
 Less than 10 Gbps is not recommended.
 * If you are migrating more than 20 TB, check that the target cluster and the replication repository have sufficient storage.

 ## Performance

 * Check cluster compute and memory utilization: `$ oc adm top node`.
 * Check the average response time of API calls in the source cluster.
-Less than 50 ms is recommended.
+Less than 50 ms. is recommended.
 * Check `etcd` disk performance on the source and target clusters with [`fio`](https://access.redhat.com/solutions/4885641).

 ## Additional checks